-The closest surface water body to the site is the Grand Canal (a proposed Natural Heritage Area (pNHA), Site Code 002104) located 50 m north of the leak location.
-The canal flows to the east and discharges to the River Liffey Estuary approximately 1.7 km northeast of the site, which flows into South Dublin Bay (an SAC).
+The closest surface water body to the site is the Grand Canal (a proposed Natural Heritage Area (pNHA), Site Code 002104), located immediately south of the leak location.
+The canal flows to the east and discharges to the River Liffey Estuary approximately 2.1 km northeast of the site, which flows into South Dublin Bay (an SAC).
 This comprises the following protected sites: